Difference-in-Differences with Multiple Time Periods: Introduction

 \section{Introduction}

-Difference-in-Differences (DID) has become one of the most popular designs used to evaluate causal effects of policy interventions.
-In its canonical format, there are two time periods and two groups: in the first period no one is treated, and in the second period some individuals are treated (the treated group), and some individuals are not (the control group).
-If, in the absence of treatment, the average outcomes for treated and control groups would have followed parallel paths over time (which is the so-called parallel trends assumption), one can estimate the average treatment effect for the treated subpopulation (ATT) by comparing the average change in outcomes experienced by the treated group to the average change in outcomes experienced by the control group.
-Most methodological extensions of DID methods focus on this standard two periods, two groups setup, see e.g. \cite{Heckman1997, Heckman1998}, \cite{Abadie2005}, \cite{Athey2006}, \cite{Qin2008}, \cite{Bonhomme2011}, \cite{Botosaru2017}, \cite{DeChaisemartin2017}, and \cite{Callaway2018}.
+Difference-in-Differences (DiD) has become one of the most popular research designs used to evaluate causal effects of policy interventions.
+In its canonical format, there are two time periods and two groups: in the first period no one is treated, and in the second period some units are treated (the treated group), and some units are not (the comparison group).
+If, in the absence of treatment, the average outcomes for treated and comparison groups would have followed parallel paths over time (which is the so-called parallel trends assumption), one can estimate the average treatment effect for the treated subpopulation (ATT) by comparing the average change in outcomes experienced by the treated group to the average change in outcomes experienced by the comparison group.
+Methodological extensions of DiD methods often focus on this standard two periods, two groups setup; see, e.g., \cite{Heckman1997, Heckman1998}, \cite{Abadie2005}, \cite{Athey2006}, \cite{Qin2008}, \cite{Bonhomme2011}, \cite{DeChaisemartin2017}, \cite{Botosaru2017}, \cite{Callaway2018}, and \cite{SantAnna2020}.\footnote{See Section 6 of \cite{Athey2006} and Theorem S1 in \cite{DeChaisemartin2017} for notable exceptions that cover multiple periods and multiple groups.}

-Many DID empirical applications, however, deviate from the standard DID setup and have more than two time periods and variation in treatment timing.
-In this article we consider identification and inference procedures for average treatment effects in DID models with $(i)$ multiple time periods, $(ii)$ variation in treatment timing, and $(iii)$ when the parallel trends assumption holds potentially only after conditioning on observed covariates.
-Importantly, our proposal does not rely on functional form restrictions about the potential outcomes, and allows for treatment effect heterogeneity in terms of observed covariates and time.
+Many DiD empirical applications, however, deviate from the canonical DiD setup and have more than two time periods and variation in treatment timing.
+In this article, we provide a unified framework for average treatment effects in DiD setups with multiple time periods, variation in treatment timing, and when the parallel trends assumption holds potentially only after conditioning on observed covariates.
+We concentrate our attention on DiD with staggered adoption, i.e., to DiD setups such that once units are treated, they remain treated in the following periods.

-We develop our approach in several steps.
-First, we deviate from the \textquotedblleft two-way fixed effects" regression model